India EU Free Trade Agreement Concluded, Unlocking New Global Trade Opportunities

 Agriculture and Processed Food Exports Gain Momentum

-The agreement provides favourable market access for Indian agricultural and processed food products such as tea, coffee, spices, fruits, vegetables, and value-added foods.
-At the same time, India has safeguarded sensitive sectors including dairy, cereals, poultry, and select agricultural products to protect domestic priorities.
+Specifically, the agreement provides favourable market access for Indian agricultural and processed food products.
+Furthermore, India protects sensitive sectors including dairy, cereals, and poultry to protect domestic priorities.

 Strong Commitments in Services and Mobility